A special thank you to Nash James who shared this 3.85 carat natural Zambian emerald with me for the purpose of education.

-Whatever it may symbolize for you today, we've outlined points to help you understand value and what to ask to make an informed decision on the emerald you will LOVE!
+Whatever they may symbolize for you today, we’ve outlined points to help you understand value and what to ask to make an informed decision on the emerald you will LOVE!

 SIGN UP FOR OUR GEMSTONE BUYING GUIDES TO FIND OUT!

 There are so many reasons to be “charmed” by Loren Nicole’s luscious cabochon charms!
 In this case, the object of affection is a one-of-a-kind carved Gemfields emerald leaf charm from Zambia.